th2-net/th2-codec-sailfish/README.md

 ## Release notes

++ 3.14.1
+  + MessageGroupBatches can be processed in Async mode

 + 3.14.0
     + Dependencies with vulnerabilities was updated
     + The common library update from 3.32.0 to 3.42.0